Do I Still Need to Add Chemicals in My Pool During Winter?

+During the winter months, even though you may not be using your pool for swimming, it still requires chemical balancing.
 Apart from preventing algae and bacteria growth, protecting the integrity of your pool’s structure is an important reason for balancing your pool water.
+Keeping your pool water balanced over winter is a key factor often overlooked.

 Unbalanced chemicals in pool water can degrade pipework or equipment and risks damaging your pool’s surfaces.